jeju5/management/cs/aws/aws_developer.md

             * configure routing (DNS Name --mapping--> App Server); you can route a request to Instance, IP, Lambda function
             * select EC2 Instance you created
             * configure health check
-        * AWS -> Route53
+        * Build Route53 DNS -> Load Balancer
           * Domains -> Register Domain (buy a domain and register it)
           * Hosted Zones
             * select the domain you registered
             * create record set
-            * select Alias (this allows DNS server to map a request to AWS service you created)
+            * select Alias(the load balancer you created); allows DNS to map AWS service you created
-            * select the load balancer you created
         * TEST
           * make a request to the domain you registerd --> DNS server --> load balancer --> EC2